mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Vehicle Weapons Weapon TL Range Damage Tons Cost Magazine Magazine Cost Traits Cannon 8 2 8D 2.5 Cr400000 30 Cr5000 Blast 10 Heavy Machinegun 6 1 4D 0.1 Cr4500 100 Cr400 Auto 3 Laser Cannon 9 2.5 1DD 6 Cr100000 — — AP 10 Light Autocannon 6 1 6D .25 Cr10000 500 Cr1000 Auto 3

 communicators become possible.
-The standard range of the communications system is five kilometres but the range of any communicator can be multiplied by itself by doubling the cost.
+The standard range of the communications system is five kilometers but the range of any communicator can be multiplied by itself by doubling the cost.
 TL6 : Range increases to 50km.
 TL8 : Range increases to 500km and can communicate with overhead satellites.
 Can also use lasers or masers to precisely aim a signal so it cannot be intercepted.
 TL15 : Range increase to 5,000km.

 Entertainment System : At lower Tech Levels this will be purely audio but video becomes possible very quickly.
 The cost indicated represents a basic entertainment system found on many stock civilian vehicles but Travellers are welcome to spend almost any amount to create a custom entertainment system that could be fairly described as ‘well banging, innit’.